Petra Kelly

 Activist Type

-Petra Kelly, born in 1947 in Günzburg, Germany, rose to prominence as a political activist and leader.
+Petra Kelly, born in 1947 in Günzburg, Germany, was a political activist and leader.
 She moved to the United States in 1959 and became politically active during her time at American University.
-Kelly played significant roles in organizing campaigns for presidential candidates Robert F. Kennedy and Hubert H. Humphrey in 1968.
-Throughout the 1970s and 1980s, she traveled extensively, participating in anti-nuclear protests around the world.
-In 1980, she co-founded the West German Green party, which aimed to channel grassroots protests into parliamentary action.
-Kelly became known for her opposition to the Cold War and her advocacy for radical change as a leader of the peace movement.
-Her transnational approach to politics was instrumental in the Green party’s entry into the Bundestag and the incorporation of environmental concerns into German mainstream politics.
-Kelly received several notable accolades, including the Right Livelihood Foundation’s Alternative Nobel Prize in 1982 and being named “Woman of the Year” by Women Strike for Peace in 1983.
-Despite her significant contributions, her life was tragically cut short when she was murdered by her partner in 1992, a case that remains unsolved.
-She is often referred to as the “Joan of Arc of the nuclear age.
+Throughout the 1970s and 1980s, she traveled extensively, participating in anti-nuclear protests, opposing the Cold War, and advocating for a peace movement.
+Kelly co-founded the West German Green Party, which aimed to channel grassroots protests into parliamentary action.
+Her transnational approach to politics was instrumental in the Green Party’s entry into the Bundestag and incorporated environmental concerns into German mainstream politics.

 Artwork by